Leadership in the City

 - If you need to pay by check or have multiple from the same organization registering, reach out to Michelle Gaston.email@example.com for special registration information.

 - $500 professional development investment

-- Registration deadline is December 2, 2022, but it will close when the 24-participant limit is reached.
+- Registration deadline for the 2023-24 course is November 1, 2023, but it will close when the 24-participant limit is reached.

 - Cancellations can be refunded through the registration deadline less a $50 processing fee.